hankh95/nusy-product-team/santiago-pm/tackle/README.md

 # NuSy PM Tackle

-This directory contains the implementation tackle for NuSy PM functionality.
-Each tackle corresponds to a domain concept defined in the parent `nusy_pm/` directory specifications.
+This directory contains the implementation tackle for Santiago PM functionality.
+Each tackle corresponds to a domain concept defined in the parent `santiago-pm/` directory specifications.

 ## Tackle Organization